AlexanderLutsenko/nobuco/README.md

 > 3) permute outputs back to Pytorch channel order

 Solving the transposition problem with more transpositions, huh?
 No mystery here, two adjacent permutations are easily fused into one.
-Being the opposites, `pytorch->tensorflow` and `tensorflow->pytorch` permutations just cancel each other out.
+Being opposites, `pytorch->tensorflow` and `tensorflow->pytorch` permutations just cancel each other out.

 But wait, is Nobuco sophisticated enough to perform global optimization?
 It's not, and it doesn't.
 Instead, when it sees a `permute` op, it checks whether the op can be construed as transposition from Pytorch to Keras or vice versa.